mkieweg/pyInvite/README.md

 Written entirely for academic purposeses.
 Use it responsibly.

 ##Usage
-pyInvite is written in python 3.
-Start programs with following parameters:
+pyInvite is written in python 2.7
+It is started with the following parameters:
 ```
 server.py -s <sip server>
   -s The sip servers IP address